muradshvv/semester2project/README.md

 # semester2project
 Programming 2

-All the necessary files are in semesterproject zip file.
+All the necessary files are in SProject zip file.